 In addition to her bankruptcy and restructuring work, Erika has been involved in a wide variety of complex commercial litigation cases in both state and federal courts throughout the country, and international arbitration matters, including business tort, breach of contract, D&O litigation, employment, large commercial collection, FDA, construction litigation, and non-compete actions.
 Additionally, she routinely achieves large multi-million dollar awards from national insurance carriers.
 She regularly practices in the state and federal courts of the Commonwealth of Virginia and actively litigates in several courts throughout the country.

-- Serves as lead counsel to the largest ad-hoc group of administrative vendors in In re Toys R Us, currently pending in the Bankruptcy Court for the Eastern District of Virginia.
+- Served as lead counsel to the largest ad-hoc group of administrative vendors in In re Toys R Us, currently pending in the Bankruptcy Court for the Eastern District of Virginia.
 Before its liquidation, Toys “R” Us was the world’s leading dedicated toy and baby products retailer, with nearly 65,000 employees worldwide with approximately 1,900 locations in 38 countries.
 Erika’s representation included negotiating with senior secured lenders, DIP lenders, the debtor, and the Unsecured Creditors’ Committee to establish and fund a substantial administrative claims pool to benefit the ad-hoc group of vendors.
 Without such a pool, these vendors would have likely received no monetary recovery on their administrative claims totaling approximately $800 million.
 In addition, Erika represents some of the largest individual creditors in the case.

-- Represents one of the largest unsecured creditors (and former member of the Unsecured Creditors’ Committee) in the J&M Sales (National Stores) bankruptcy, in pursuing state law causes of action against the Company’s CEO in the United States District Court for the Southern District of New York.
+- Represented one of the largest unsecured creditors (and former member of the Unsecured Creditors’ Committee) in the J&M Sales (National Stores) bankruptcy, in pursuing state law causes of action against the Company’s CEO in the United States District Court for the Southern District of New York.

-- Serves as lead counsel to the Official Committee of Unsecured Creditors in the Chapter 11 bankruptcy case of Samuels Jewelers, currently pending in the United States Bankruptcy Court for the District of Delaware.
+- Served as lead counsel to the Official Committee of Unsecured Creditors in the Chapter 11 bankruptcy case of Samuels Jewelers, currently pending in the United States Bankruptcy Court for the District of Delaware.
 As counsel to the Committee, Erika negotiated a global settlement with the Debtor and Lenders, which provided a litigation sharing mechanism that provides for potential recoveries for unsecured creditors, where such creditors otherwise anticipated little to no recovery.

 - Represented the Official Committee of Unsecured Creditors in the Chapter 11 bankruptcy case of Velocity Holding Company, in the United States Bankruptcy Court for the District of Delaware.